-This Kung Pao Spaghetti recipe is a sweet and spicy variation of your favorite Chinese takeout.
-Flavorful pasta, chicken, and veggies are slathered in easy homemade kung pao sauce, then topped with peanuts and spring onions for a family-friendly dinner ready in just 30 minutes.
+This Kung Pao Spaghetti recipe is a sweet and spicy copycat variation of a Chinese fusion favorite at CPK.
+Flavorful pasta, chicken, and veggies are slathered in an easy homemade kung pao sauce, then topped with peanuts and spring onions for a family-friendly one-pot dinner ready in the Instant Pot in just 30 minutes.

 Jump to: